karios-os/docs/docs/kubernetes/index.rst

 OpenShift on Karios combines the **operational simplicity of Karios infrastructure management** with the **enterprise capabilities of OpenShift**.
 This provides a powerful foundation for containerized application development and deployment, offering both the flexibility of Kubernetes and the operational maturity expected in enterprise environments.

-The platform includes integrated CI/CD capabilities, service mesh options, and comprehensive security policies, enabling organizations to adopt cloud-native practices while maintaining governance and compliance requirements.
+The platform includes integrated CI/CD capabilities and service mesh options, enabling organizations to adopt cloud-native practices while maintaining governance and compliance requirements.

 Creating the OpenShift Cluster
 ----------------------------------